What Is An Early Exercise of Stock Options?

 No 83(b) election and qualifying disposition

-If you don’t make an 83(b) election, there are no tax implications at early exercise for the AMT or federal tax.
-Instead, when the shares vest, the spread between the strike price and FMV at vesting is income for AMT.
+If you don’t make an 83(b) election, there are no tax implications at the time of exercise for AMT or federal tax.
+Instead, when the shares vest, the spread between the strike price and fair market value at vesting is income for AMT.
 To meet the terms for a qualifying disposition, you’ll need to hold the shares for 1 year after the shares vest (not when you early exercised) and 2 years from the grant date.

-In the event of a disqualifying disposition of early-exercised incentive stock options, the spread between the FMV of the stock at vesting and the strike price is ordinary income for federal tax purposes.
+In the event of a disqualifying disposition of early-exercised incentive stock options, the spread between the fair market value of the stock at vesting and the strike price is ordinary income for federal tax purposes.
 Any subsequent gain or loss is a capital gain/loss, based on the holding period after vesting and the spread between the sale price and the FMV at vesting.

 Nonqualified stock options (NQSOs)